 Cairns Aquarium, Cairns, Queensland

-The tropical city of Cairns has just unveiled a very cool, world-class aquarium.
+The tropical city of Cairns has unveiled a world-class aquarium.

 By Georgia Rickard

-You don’t have to get wet to go underwater at the Great Barrier Reef!
-This month, the brand new Cairns Aquarium has opened, giving you a new opportunity to see many of the rare, unusual, oddly coloured and, in some cases, even deadly inhabitants of this underwater icon without having to slip on a scuba tank.
-That’s not all: this is the only place on Earth where two World Heritage-listed biospheres – the Great Barrier Reef and the World Heritage-listed Wet Tropics area (famous for its stunning Daintree rainforest) – converge, and the new aquarium has exhibits showing off the fish, animals, plants and habitats of both.
+You don’t have to get wet to experience the underwater magic of the Great Barrier Reef.
+Cairns Aquarium gives you the opportunity to see many of the rare, unusual, oddly coloured and, in some cases, even deadly inhabitants of this natural icon without having to slip on a scuba tank.
+That’s not all: this is the only place on Earth where two World Heritage-listed biospheres – the Great Barrier Reef and the World Heritage-listed Wet Tropics area (famous for its stunning Daintree rainforest) – converge, and the aquarium has exhibits showing off the fish, animals, plants and habitats of both.

 Look, there’s Nemo!